{

 Perl How to: Find a Given Variable String is numeric or not

-This tutorial explains How to check given string is a number or not in Perl with Code examples
+This tutorial explains how to check whether a given string is a number or not in Perl, along with code examples.

-You can check my previous post, on How to Convert String to Number in Perl.
+You can also refer to my previous post on How to Convert String to Number in Perl.

-Dart How to check whether a String is Numeric or not
+Perl: How to Check Whether a String is Numeric or Not

-The Scalar::Util module has a function looks_like_number internally uses converts string literal into a number and checks result is a number or not. looks_like_number
+The Scalar::Util module has a function looks_like_number , which converts string literal into a number and checks result is a number or not.

 Here is an example isNumeric Extension method on the String class